Open Access in Medicine and Life Sciences

 Open Science in Medicine and Life Sciences

-Because of the immense importance of medical and life science information for society, there are numerous initiatives which further the opening of the research cycle in this domain, and especially to facilitate access to and reuse of research data.
-Information on research data in medicine and the life sciences can also be found under Lebenswissenschaften on the German-language information portal on research data management Forschungsdaten.info.
+Because of the immense importance of medical and life science information for society, there are numerous initiatives to promote the opening of the research cycle in this domain, and especially to facilitate access to and the reuse of research data.
+Information on research data in medicine and the life sciences can also be found under Lebenswissenschaften"on the German-language information portal on research data management Forschungsdaten.info.

 References

-Content editor of this page: Dr Jasmin Schmitz, ZB MED – Leibniz Information Centre for Life Sciences (Last updated: December 2021)
+Content editor of this page: Dr Jasmin Schmitz, ZB MED – Leibniz Information Centre for Life Sciences (Last updated: Aüril 2025)